Centered polygonal number

-The centered polygonal numbers are a class of series of figurate numbers, each formed by a central dot, surrounded by polygonal layers of dots with a constant number of sides.
+In mathematics, the centered polygonal numbers are a class of series of figurate numbers, each formed by a central dot, surrounded by polygonal layers of dots with a constant number of sides.
 Each side of a polygonal layer contains one more dot than each side in the previous layer; so starting from the second polygonal layer, each layer of a centered k-gonal number contains k more dots than the previous layer.

 Examples

 Each centered k-gonal number in the series is k times the previous triangular number, plus 1.
 This can be formalized by the expression $\frac{kn(n+1)}{2} +1$, where n is the series rank, starting with 0 for the initial 1.
 For example, each centered square number in the series is four times the previous triangular number, plus 1.
 This can be formalized by the expression $\frac{4n(n+1)}{2} +1$.